yashdiniz/Project.Mini-2019/README.md

 # Java Mini Project 2019 - Logic Maze Runner

-This code is simply an illustration of projects given to us at our college.
-They help illustrate our skills and interest computer graphics, database integration and object oriented design, during our sophomore years.
+This code is simply an illustration of the projects given to us at our college.
+They help us illustrate our skills and interest computer graphics, database integration and object oriented design, given to us during our sophomore years.

-Ultimately, we have taken measures to keep this project so simple that any sort of update, modification and/or reuse is greatly simplified; by use of this README, and the internal documentation within the code.
+We have amde sure this project so simple that any sort of update, modification and/or reuse is greatly simplified; by use of this README, and the internal documentation within the code.

 ## Project Summary

 This Project is a game, similar to the _T-Rex Runner_ game found in Chrome browsers, but with a logical twist.
-It's been christened the **Logical Maze Runner**, and this game is intended to provide the user with a **_once in a lifetime experience_**.(we believe the player might never wish to play again)
+It's been christened the **Logical Maze Runner**, and this game is intended to provide the user with a **_once in a lifetime experience_**(we believe the player might never wish to play again)

 This 2D game provides the player with a magic wand, and this wand is able to yield two weapons: _a fire weapon and a water weapon_.
 Similarly, the player is faced with two adversaries, _a fire monster and a water monster_.
 The player is able to kill the adversary by yielding the weapon of it's opposite type, i.e. **fire kills water, and water kills fire**.